etomuc/CPC6128_iRAM-1088/README.md

 <img src="/pictures/iram1088a.jpg" width="400"/> <img src="/pictures/iram1088b.jpg" width="400"/>

+## License

+The expansion and all resources are free to use for personal use.

+It is released under the same license as the [iRAM/640 project](https://github.com/etomuc/CPC6128_iRAM-640).
+The price for commercial offers may be adjusted to accomodate for the two SRAMs but must not exceed a 20% uplift compared to the permitted iRAM/640 prices.

 ## Differences to iRAM/640

 - provides 1088K of total RAM (64K base RAM + 1024 SRAM)